rolandshen/reflections-1/README.md

 the weekend to get a new one.
 Hopefully I didn't miss anything important.
 I also could have spent more time learning python.

+#Roland Shen Reflections Oct 19, 2013
+1) I liked how we learned about new forms of programming in JSON and HTML 5, and how we can incorporate these into our learning of python.
+Stark's lecture also provided us with knowledge on what we are actually doing for this project.
+The facts about earthquake prediction helped a lot during our discussion and visualization of earthquake data for our group project.
+Also, sudo apt-get install python-dev is needed to install pandas and is a useful line of code.

+2) I had many "a-ha!" moments this week, especially during office hours.
+I helped my group members and classmates in other groups pull request their reflections and by teaching them how to maneuver through github, I had a better understanding of how to go through github myself.
+My groupmate Khoa also found a nice python package called folium and we used that in our project to show earthquake positions (longitude, latitude) on a world map.
+Teresa made a great point about collecting Stark notes on a github page as opposed to a google doc.
+Just create a stat157 repository for Stark notes and then have everyone fork and pull request individual notes onto the repository so that everyone can have easy access without having to click on a google doc link.

+3)  If I were to change anything from this week, it would be to focus more at the beginning of the Stark lecture.
+I learned a lot from his presentation but more towards the end when he started to bust out all the models in formula form.
+Paying attention at the beginning of the lecture would probably provide more insight into the "why" instead of the "how."

+Stark Notes below: poisson, gamma renewal models dont fit stoichastic seismic data bigger events have smaller windows, shorter event times

+automatic alarm: after every event with M > mu start an alarm of duration tau no free parameters

+magnitude-dependent automatic alarm (MDA) afte every event with M > mu start an alarm of duration tau*u^M 1 free parameter ^none of this stuff is physics based

+For both adjust fraction of time covered by alarms through tau

+ETAS model in Luen PhD Dissertation

+project in a nutshell, get a model that is better than ETAS at all points

+Gutenberg-Richter law for magnitudes  Omori-Utsu law for aftershocks

 =============
 ## Roland Shen Reflections Oct 12, 2013
 # Group Project 1